Upcoming FreeSurfer Workshops

-- There will be a continental breakfast each morning and coffee and some snacks supplied in the afternoon.
+There will be a continental breakfast each morning & coffee and some snacks supplied in the afternoon.
 There is also a cafeteria nearby where the course is held and two cafes 2-3 blocks from the building.

 I have some data I would like to get your opinion on.
 Can I show it to you?

-Sure!
-But please do so during breaks, not during the tutorial sessions.
-Questions about the tutorial currently being worked on will have to take priority over personal data questions.
+- Sure!
+But please know that if you show us during a tutorial, questions from students about that tutorial will have to take priority over personal data questions.
 If you email Allison prior to the course, she can try to arrange some help.

 I need some help installing FreeSurfer on my laptop - I can't seem to get it to work.
 Can you help with that?

 - Sure!
 Please see the response to the question above.

 Can I bring my own laptop to work on instead of sharing with someone else?

 If any issues arise during the tutorial sessions which are unique to your laptop, we will not be able to troubleshoot those issues for you (it takes staff away from answering general tutorial questions).
 We strongly discourage using your own laptop instead of the ones we provide.
 If you insist on working on your laptop, please thoroughly test your installation ahead of time - guidelines for this can be found on the TestingFreeSurfer wiki.
 It might also be a good idea to try to run all the commands in the tutorials (here).